MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 For Adatum's PIM pilot project, Holly has selected Patti Fernandez as the sole user who will be eligible to be assigned the Global admin role.
 However, to simplify future role assignments, Holly wants to create a security group, assign Patti to the group, and then assign the group to the Global admin role.

-Assigning roles to groups can simplify the management of role assignments in Azure AD.
+Assigning roles to groups can simplify the management of role assignments in Microsoft Entra ID.
 Instead of requiring a Global admin (such as Holly) or a Privileged Role Administrator to assign a role to multiple people individually, they can create a security group and then enable the group to be eligible for that specific role.
 When people are assigned as members of the group, they indirectly become eligible to be assigned the role.
 The company's existing governance workflow can then take care of the approval process and auditing of the group's membership to ensure that only legitimate users are members of the group and are thus assigned the particular role.

 In this task, Holly will create a new, role-assignable security group for users who are eligible for the Global admin role.
 She will then assign Patti to the group, and then enable the group to be eligible for the Global Administrator role.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. You will begin by creating a new, role-assignable security group called **PIM-Global-Administrators** in Azure AD, and you will assign Patti as a member of the group. <br/>
+2. You will begin by creating a new, role-assignable security group called **PIM-Global-Administrators** in Microsoft Entra ID, and you will assign Patti as a member of the group. <br/>

     In your **Edge** browser, you should still have the **Microsoft Entra admin center** open in a tab that's displaying the **Adatum Corporation | Settings** window from the prior task.
 In the left-hand navigation pane, select **Groups**, and then select **All groups**.